Grades 6–8

 UNIFIED ARTS, GRADES 6–8

-Students will rotate through assigned unified arts courses in the areas of keyboarding, scratch coding, PE, Health, Art and Music.
-Courses are assigned by grade-level.
+Students will rotate through assigned unified arts courses in keyboarding, scratch coding, PE, Health, Art, and Music.
+Students take courses based on their grade level.
 In Grade 8, students will participate in PE and Health each for 1/2 HS credit.

 2D Art

-Close your eyes and imagine you’re standing in an art studio the smell of paint, the heat of the kiln, and the infinite creative possibilities that linger in the air.
-This is where art is born, and in 2D Studio Art, you’ll learn how to bring your art visions to life.
-Whatever medium you prefer painting, drawing, photography this course will teach you the design elements and principles needed to create a work of art, explore your artistic inspirations, travel back in time to look at art in different cultures, and gain insight about the art of critiquing.
-If you’ve ever dreamed about making a living as an artist, this course will give you the tools and background that you need to turn those dreams into a reality!
+Close your eyes and imagine you’re standing in an art studio; the smell of paint, the heat of the kiln, and infinite creative possibilities linger in the air.
+This studio is where artists come to create.
+In 2D Studio Art, you’ll learn how to bring your artistic visions to life.
+Whatever medium you prefer, painting, drawing, or photography, this course will teach you the design elements and principles needed to create works of art, explore your artistic inspirations, study art history from around the world, and learn how to analyze and interpret artwork.
+If you’ve ever dreamed about making a living as an artist, this course will give you the tools and background to turn those dreams into a reality!

 Digital Photography

 What do you think makes a photograph great?
-Do you want to take fun, interesting photographs of people, places, and pets to post for your friends or hang on your wall?
+Do you want to take fun, interesting photos of people, places, and pets to post for your friends or hang on your wall?
 Photo images are everywhere today.
-Sometimes we see hundreds in one day.
-But it’s obvious that not all photographs are the same – some are definitely cooler than others.
-In Middle School Photography: Drawing with Light, you’ll learn how to take those excellent, jaw-dropping photographs that you see in magazines and on your favorite social media sites.
-You’ll learn the basics of using a camera and how to avoid common photography mistakes.
-Once you get the hang of this process, you’ll be taking photos that will amaze your friends and have them wondering how you do it!
+We sometimes see hundreds in one day.
+But it’s clear that not all photographs are the same – some are cooler than others.
+In Middle School Photography: Drawing with Light, you’ll learn how to take those excellent, jaw-dropping photographs you see in magazines and on your favorite social media sites.
+You’ll learn the basics of camera use and avoid common photography mistakes.
+Once you get the hang of this process, you will take photos that amaze your friends and have them wondering how you do it!

 Exploring Music

 What comes to mind when you hear the word ‘music’?
 Do you think about your favorite band or artist?
 Or do you think about instruments and scales and chords?
 The word music means something different to everyone.
-Which is why in this Music course, there’s a little bit of something for everyone!
-You will learn about how we hear music; how music affects our lives; important elements of music like rhythm, pitch, and harmony; different musical genres; singing and your voice; various instruments; music composition; and the history and culture of music over the years.
-Tune up your understanding and appreciation for all things music by signing up for this course!
+That is why this music course has a little bit of something for everyone!
+You will learn about how we hear music and how music affects our lives.

 Fitness

 Students explore the importance of physical activity.
-Topics include: sports and recreation, sportsmanship, leadership, and exclusivity, safety while being active, and developing lifelong healthy habits, such as daily activity.
+The program covers various topics, including sports and recreation, sportsmanship, leadership and exclusivity, safety during physical activity, and the development of lifelong healthy habits, such as daily exercise.